Web and Social Network Analytics

 • Example:

-• A-B is the only local bridge in the above graph.
+• A-B is the only local bridge in the below graph.

 Strong Triadic Closure